mahilab/Syntacts/cpp.md

 ```

 - Syntacts can also export and import JSON, WAV, and AIFF file formats to use with existing haptic libraries.
 CSV and TXT files can only be exported.
-- To use the above file formats, simply change the file name in your path to your desired file type:
+- To use the above file formats, simply change the file format in your path to your desired file type:

 ```cpp
 // JSON format